ircam-ismm/sc-components/README.md

 ## Goal & Philosophy

-This is a quite opinionated library, which aims at creating practical, intuitive and robust for devs and practitioners interfaces in working and performance situations.
-Hence, it's pretty agressive considering certain default browser's behaviours, such as blocking context menu, etc.
+This is a quite opinionated library, which aim to propose practical and robust interfaces for practitionners in working and performance situations.
+Hence, it pretty agressively bypass or override certain default browser's behaviours such as context menus, text-selection, etc. While some may consider this bad design, this is actually a design choice.

 ## Usage